Learners – Getting Started

 4. A note about the Theory Test (have a practice here).
 It’s not necessary to have passed your Theory Test (which includes the Hazard Perception test) prior to starting your driving lessons, but you will need to have passed it before you can book your practical test.

-We will of course provide guidance if it’s needed for the theory test, but if you get the items above, do some studying and practice the Hazard Perception test, you should be OK.
+We will of course provide guidance if it’s needed for the theory test, do some studying and practice the Hazard Perception test, you should be OK.